lukasbm/blog/content/posts/supercharge-cluster-computation/index.md

 +++
-title = "Supercharge your Cluster Computation Using Hydra" author = "Lukas Böhm" description = "Use Hydra Plugings to automatically submit jobs to slurm without having to write shell scripts" draft = True
+title = "Supercharge your Cluster Computation Using HydraZen" author = "Lukas Böhm" description = "Use HydraZen with a plugin to automatically submit jobs to slurm without having to write shell scripts" draft = True
 +++